Pope Adrian I: English

 In 787 Adrian elevated the English diocese of Lichfield to an archdiocese at the request of the English bishops and King Offa of Mercia to balance the ecclesiastic power in that land between Kent and Mercia.
 He gave the Lichfield bishop Hygeberht the pallium in 788.

 Muslim Spain

 Regarding the Muslims, he maintained the prohibition of Pope Zachary of selling slaves to Muslims, whom Adrian described as "the unspeakable race of Saracens," in order to guarantee a labor pool and to keep the power of Muslim rivals in check.
-He also encouraged Charlemagne to lead his troops into Spain against the Muslims there and was generally interested in expanding Christian influence and eliminating Muslim control.
+He also encouraged Charlemagne to lead his troops into Spain against the Muslims there, and was generally interested in expanding Christian influence and eliminating Muslim control.

-The rise in the number of Christian girls being married to Muslims in al-Andalus prompted a letter of concern from Hadrian.
-Hadrian's response was due to dispatches from bishop Egila who had been tasked with preaching the gospel in the peninsula.
+The rise in the number of Christian girls being married to Muslims in al-Andalus prompted a letter of concern from Adrian.
+Adrian's response was due to dispatches from bishop Egila, who had been tasked with preaching the gospel in the peninsula.
 Egila eventually fell in with the Migetians, a rigorist sect, provoking Adrian's condemnation.